Abuseware/argonctl/README.md

 The algorithm prefers a rapid increase in speed and a slowed-down deceleration.

 There is no possibility to program the IR receiver, OLED extension, or DAC.
-The temperature is read only from the Pi itself, the SSD is not taken into account (which the original software also does not do).

 After the cooling control module is completed, the remaining functions will be implemented.
 However, I would like to emphasize immediately that I do not have OLED and DAC modules,